raspberrypilearning/rock-paper-scissors/en/step_4.md

 Test your code by playing the game a few times until you get a draw.

-You'll need to click `Run` to start a new game.
+You'll need to click **Run** to start a new game.

 --- /task ---

-Now let's look at the cases where the player chose 'r' (rock) but the computer didn't.
+Now look at the cases where the player chose 'r' (rock) but the computer didn't.

 If the computer chose 's' (scissors) then the player wins (rock beats scissors).